 Nope, I’m not kidding.
-Barley’s efficiency on skin is truly backed by its scientific and chemical properties.
+Barley’s efficiency on the skin is indeed backed by its scientific and chemical properties.
 It is packed with vitamin C, antioxidants, and minerals.
 Barley has also been proven to reduce inflammation and create a barrier to protect the skin from outside pollutants.
-Using barley flour on face might sound a bit tacky, but try it once.
+Using barley flour on the face might sound a bit tacky, but try it once.
 Wondering how?
 Here, let me guide you:

 1. Helps Maintains Skin Elasticity